Siva-47/ICE/README.md

 To evaluate our method on simulated networks and compare it with NS, USVT and Oracle, run **simulation/network_generate.R** and **simulation/simulation.R**.

-The dictionary **simulation/data** includes the network data generated, which can be used as the inputs for methods written with Matlab (SAS and SBA).
+The folder **simulation/data** includes the network data generated, which can be used as the inputs for methods written with Matlab (SAS and SBA).

-The dictionary **simulation/result** includes the results.
+The folder **simulation/result** includes the results.
 We have store the data and results on Graphon 1 with 3 repetitions as an example.

 To get the performance of SAS and SBA on the same networks, run **simulation/SAS_SBA/simulation_SAS_SBA.m**.